 Funding is channeled through two institutions: Sida and the Swedish Research Council.
 These figures may differ from the trend numbers presented in the chart due to changes in the scope of the G-FINDER survey from year to year.

-- Sida has traditionally been a large funder of global health R&D. It sources its funding from its ‘research cooperation’ budget line, which amounted to SEK920 million in 2018 (US$107 million).
-In 2016, the majority of funding from Sida for global health R&D (US$4 million, or 79%) was disbursed to the European and Developing Countries Clinical Trials Partnership (EDCTP), a European initiative that focuses on R&D for drugs, vaccines, microbicides and diagnostics against HIV/AIDS, tuberculosis, malaria, and other poverty-related diseases in sub-Saharan Africa.
-The remaining 21% (US$1 million) went to the INDEPTH Network, a global network working on health and demographic surveillance systems currently based in Ghana, came to an end in 2017.
+- Sida has traditionally been the main funder of global health R&D. It sources its funding from its ‘research cooperation’ budget line, which amounted to SEK920 million (US$108 million) in 2019.
+In 2017, all funding from Sida for global health R&D (US$4 million) was disbursed to the European and Developing Countries Clinical Trials Partnership (EDCTP), a European initiative that focuses on R&D for drugs, vaccines, microbicides, and diagnostics against HIV/AIDS, tuberculosis, malaria, and other PRNDs in sub-Saharan Africa.
+Funding for the INDEPTH Network, global network working on health and demographic surveillance systems currently based in Ghana, came to an end in 2017.